 Our travel agent had clearly told us that only a passport/voter’s ID/driving license was considered as a valid ID for getting a permit to certain border areas in Sikkim.
 So there was no reason whatsoever why I brought along this card – which eventually bailed me out.
 A frantic call to Siliguri followed, with our agent assuring me that she will try to fix this problem.
 This is the beauty of India, where rules are not cast in iron – sometimes it comes to the aid of forgetful travellers like me.

-On reaching Bagdogra airport (in Siliguri), we were escorted to our car by a sidekick of the original meet & greet guy Amit (as he was stuck in a jam somewhere) and introduced to Dipen, our driver for the trip.
-First we stopped for lunch at Marina’s and by the time we finished, Amit had arrived and handed over the necessary papers for the trip.
+On reaching Bagdogra airport (in Siliguri), we were escorted to our car by a sidekick of the original meet & greet guy Amit (who was stuck in a jam somewhere) and introduced to Dipen, our driver for the trip.
+First we stopped for lunch at Marina’s and by the time we’d finished, Amit had arrived and handed over the necessary papers for the trip.
 We also bought some pastries and cream rolls from Glenary’s for the road.

 Day 2: Gangtok to Lachen

-I woke up early to explore the grounds and met a lady from Chennai who was there with 2 of her friends.
-They had come back from Gurudongmar a few days back – s0 I was keen to learn about their experience.
-The Lachen road had been closed due to a landslide just after their visit but it had again reopened.
-Landslides are very common in this part of the world and you have to be mentally ready to alter your trip at the last moment.
+I woke up early to explore the grounds and met a lady from Chennai who was there with two of her friends.
+They had come back from Gurudongmar a few days back and I was keen to learn about their experience.
+The Lachen road had been closed due to a landslide just after their visit but had reopened again.
+Landslides are very common in this part of the world and you have to be mentally prepared to alter your trip at the last moment.
 They didn’t seem particularly impressed by the lake (as they had been to Ladakh) and said that she would rather use the term noroads instead of bad roads to describe the way from Lachen to the lake.
 But I was too excited to hear a warning bell.

 We stopped for a quick lunch somewhere near Singhik and were soon back on the road.
 The toilet stops were very basic but more or less clean, up to this lunch stop.
-There are many other scenic points where you may stop on the way, like Tashi View Point (a typically crowded touristy place), Phodong, Mangan etc but do remember that every additional stop will delay you further and prevent you from reaching Lachen safely while there is still light.
-However, do try to make a stop at Singhik.
+There were many other scenic points like Tashi View Point (a typically crowded touristy place), Phodong, Mangan etc but do remember that every additional stop will delay you further and prevent you from reaching Lachen safely while there is still light.
+However, try to make a stop at Singhik.